jabrena/latency-problems/README.md

 Every God is possible to be represented as the concatenation of every character converted in Decimal.
 Zeus = 122101117115

-Load the list of Gods and find the sum of God names starting with the letter `n` converted to number.
+Load the list of Gods and find the sum of God names starting with the letter `n`.

 **Notes:**
 Every connection with the REST API has a Timeout of 1 second.